 These massages don’t involve oils or lotions.
 You remain clothed and the masseuse applies constant pressure by pulling, stretching, and rocking your body instead of rubbing the muscles.

 Continue shopping and eating at Chiang Mai Night Bazaar

 Now that you’ve worked out the kinks in your muscles at the spa, stretch your legs with a short walk to Chiang Mai Night Bazaar.
 It’s located several blocks south of the spa, on the road behind the establishment.

 You’ll find almost everything at the market, with a mixture of traditional and touristy goods.
-It’s one of the most popular tourist destinations in the city and attracts all types of merchants.
+It’s one of the most popular tourist destinations in Chiang Mai and attracts all types of merchants.
 You can shop for bootleg DVDs and CDs, toys, clothing, gadgets, and local handicrafts.

-Of course, the bazaar becomes quite crowded, but it still retains the laid back vibe that you find throughout the city.
+Of course, the Chiang Mai Night Bazaar becomes quite crowded, but it still retains the laid-back vibe that you find throughout the city.
 Take a leisurely stroll past vendors and check out their goods before travelling to the river.